 In a typical income trust offering, an income trust is created to distribute units to the public.
-The proceeds that the income trust raises are used to acquire debt and equity or royalty interests in the operating entity, or interests in income producing properties.
+The income trust then uses the proceeds from the offering to acquire debt and equity or royalty interests in the operating entity, or interests in income producing properties.
 We view the income trust offering as a form of indirect offering.
 Instead of offering their securities directly to the public, the vendors sell their interests in the operating entity to the income trust.
 The income trust purchases those interests with proceeds that it raises through its offering of units to the public.
 The interests in the operating entity that the income trust acquires are thus indirectly offered to the public.
 Through their direct investment in units of the income trust, unitholders hold an indirect interest in the operating entity.